fin3ss3g0d/evilgophish/README.md

 ## Background

-This project is inspired by this [blog](https://outpost24.com/blog/Better-proxy-than-story) and I encourage you to read it before getting started to get an understanding of the background (this project no longer utilizes the `Apache` log method to provide tracking between the two, rather a database that is logged to by both frameworks).
+This project was originally inspired by this [blog](https://outpost24.com/blog/Better-proxy-than-story), however with time and source code review, different methods now provide tracking between the two frameworks and `Apache2` is only used as a hardening layer for your phishing infrastructure.
 In this setup, `GoPhish` is used to send emails, track opened emails, and provide a dashboard for `evilginx2` campaign statistics, but it is not used for any landing pages.
 Your phishing links sent from `GoPhish` will point to an `evilginx2` lure path and `evilginx2` will be used for landing pages.
 This provides the ability to still bypass `2FA/MFA` with `evilginx2`, without losing those precious stats.
 Realtime campaign event notifications have been provided with [Pusher end-to-end encrypted channels](https://pusher.com/docs/channels/using_channels/encrypted-channels/) and full usable `JSON` strings containing tokens/cookies from `evilginx2` are displayed directly in the `GoPhish` GUI:

 ![new-dashboard](images/tokens-gophish.png)